kendallroth/unaviamedia/README.md

-# UnaviaMedia Website
+# Unavia Website

-This repository is the home for the source code of my portfolio website, _unaviamedia.ca_.
+This repository is the home for the source code of my portfolio website, _unavia.ca_.
 It is a personal project that I will keep iterating upon as I learn new skills and tricks as a web developer.
 Currently it is on the fourth iteration; each iteration progressively becoming *more* modern and responsive.

 For the current display of updates, please view the [CHANGELOG](CHANGELOG.md).